nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

 - Once you have the .ZIP file, unpack it and edit the work item type definitions as detailed above for an on-premises installation.
 - Once the fields have been added then zip up the folder structure again and re-import it into your VSTS instance, where it will be applied to the Team Project it was exported from.

-### TIP: Checking the actual name of the 'ReflectWorkItemID' field ###
+### TIP: Checking the actual name of the 'ReflectedWorkItemID' field ###

-If you are in any doubt over the full name in use for the `ReflectWorkItemID` field on either the source or target systems, it can vary based on the type of customisation, use the following process to confirm it
+If you are in any doubt over the full name in use for the `ReflectedWorkItemID` field on either the source or target systems, it can vary based on the type of customisation, use the following process to confirm it

 - Open Visual Studio, connect to the customised Team Project
 - Via Team Explorer > Work, create a new work item query.
 Make sure the `ReflectedWorkItemId` is one of the output columns